AI medical scribes: Understanding who's out there

 It goes without saying that data privacy & security is central to any conversation around AI in healthcare.
 The stakes are high, so security has to be higher.

-Nabla Copilot is the only solution that never stores user data: audio, transcript, and notes from consultations are only briefly stored in the browser of the clinician and patient information never touches Nabla’s servers.
-In addition to opting out of data retention with our LLM vendor, we have implemented an additional layer of security with a pseudonymization algorithm that systematically removes all portions of the transcript that contain personally identifiable information.
+Nabla is the only solution that never stores user data: audio, transcript, and notes from encounters are only briefly stored in the browser of the clinician and patient information never touches Nabla’s servers.

-In most intelligent documentation solutions, including Deepscribe, Abridge, Nuance DAX, and Ambience, ML models are trained based off of the storage of user data.
+In most intelligent documentation solutions, including Deepscribe, Abridge, DAX Copilot, and Ambience, ML models are trained based off of the storage of user data.
 Each applies varying privacy & security practices to ensure said data is secure.

 They have put in place a range of security and privacy measures, including employing multi-factor authentication, applying HIPAA security standards and committing never to sell data.